anyadoc/starter-academic/content/project/lepto/index.md

 ---
 title: Multihost, multistrain Leptospira Dynamics
 summary: With Claudia Munoz-Zanzi (University of Minnesota), Meghan Mason (St. Catherine University), Matt Gompper (New Mexico State University).
 We are using an agent-based approach to simulate transmission dynamics of host-adapted Leptospira strains in a multi-host system.
-One of the main objectives of this model is to evaluate alternate interventions aimed at reducing human infection risk in small-scale communities like urban slums
+One of the main objectives of this model is to evaluate alternate interventions aimed at reducing human infection risk in small-scale communities like urban slums.

 tags:
 - Disease ecology